 2) Mind-Body Medicine - this is use of technology to enhance self-regulation.
-From biofeedback (like Heart-math), to Brainwave Optimization.
+From biofeedback (like Heart-math), to neuro-feedback, like Brainwave Optimization.
 Brainwave is especially powerful for undoing trauma's effect on the brain.
 This also includes practices like meditation.

 3) Lifestyle Medicine - addressing exercise, home, relationships, vocation and routine.

 4) Energy Medicines - like acupuncture, flower essences, homeopathy, PEMF therapy and the Shambhala Healing Tools.

 The Future of Medicine is Nutritional Medicine, Mind-body Medicine, Lifestyle Medicine, and Energy Medicines, All Together

 Energy Medicines are especially worth noting because they can affect change on the deepest levels, which means healing energetic imbalances, a reality that is only now beginning to be acknowledged by western medical science.